Sava: From the source to the Sutla

 The Sava Dolinka rises in the Zelenci Pools, west of Podkoren in the Upper Carniola region of Slovenia at 833 m above sea level (a.s.l.), and flows east, past Kranjska Gora to Jesenice, where it turns southeast.
 At Žirovnica, the river enters the Ljubljana Basin and encounters the first hydroelectric dam—Moste plant—before proceeding to the east of the glacial Lake Bled towards Radovljica and confluence of the Sava Bohinjka, at 411 m a.s.l.
 Downstream of Radovljica, the Sava proceeds southeast towards Kranj.
 Between Kranj and Medvode, its course comprises the Lake Trboje and the Lake Zbilje reservoirs, built for the Mavčiče and the Medvode power plants.

 The Sava then flows through the capital of Slovenia, Ljubljana, where another reservoir is on the river, adjacent to the Tacen Whitewater Course.
-There the river course turns east and leaves the Ljubljana Basin via Dolsko, at 261 m a.s.l. (at confluence of the Ljubljanica and the Kamnik Bistrica).
+There the river's course turns east and leaves the Ljubljana Basin via Dolsko, at 261 m a.s.l. (at confluence of the Ljubljanica and the Kamnik Bistrica).
 The course continues through the Sava Hills, where it passes the Litija Basin with the mining and industrial town of Litija, the Central Sava Valley with the mining towns of Zagorje ob Savi, Trbovlje, and Hrastnik, turns to the southeast and runs through the Lower Sava Valley with the towns of Radeče, Sevnica, and Krško.
 The course through the Sava Hills forms the boundary of traditional regions of Lower Carniola and Styria, At Radeče, the Vrhovo hydroelectric dam reservoir stands.
 The latter is site of the Krško Nuclear Power Plant, which uses the Sava River water to dissipate excess heat.
-The easternmost stretch of the Sava River course in Slovenia runs to the south of Brežice, where it is joined by the Krka, and the river ultimately becomes a border river between Slovenia and Croatia, marking 4 km of their border near confluence of the Sutla (Sotla).
+The easternmost stretch of the Sava's course in Slovenia runs to the south of Brežice, where it is joined by the Krka, and the river ultimately becomes a border river between Slovenia and Croatia, marking 4 km of their border near confluence of the Sutla (Sotla).
 At that point, the Sava reaches 132 m a.s.l. after flowing 221 km through Slovenia and along its border.